-Picture of Cool Roof Rated CeDUR in the Golden Cedar color, provides enhanced energy efficiency and style.
+Picture of Cool Roof Rated CEDUR in the Golden Cedar color, provides enhanced energy efficiency and style.

 In warm climates and sun-soaked states, homeowners are increasingly turning to cool roofs as an energy-efficient and environmentally smart solution.
 But what is a cool roof—and what makes it different from a standard roofing system?